If a brand is the way a company, organization, or individual is perceived by those who experience it, then what is a personal brand?

 We all start from somewhere.
 How are you harnessing your experience into what Hebert-Maccaro calls your “best narrative?”

 “Your best narrative is one that showcases what makes you special,” she said.
-More detailed than an elevator pitch, a best narrative contains concrete examples, and can become a go-to story for interviews, introductions, and networking.
+More detailed than an elevator pitch, a best narrative contains concrete examples.
+It can become a go-to story for interviews, introductions, and networking.

 To find that narrative, she recommends starting by making a list of your great successes.
 Break down what you did and how you handled that success.
 Start with proof points and work backward.
 Then, hone and revise to make them distinctive.
 That, she says, is the beginning of a “really great narrative.”

 “Figure out how to tell your story,” advised Hebert-Maccaro.
 You’ve got to speak with confidence.
 Be compelling.
 Understand your audience.
-And, do the work necessary to understand your brand before delivering it.
+Then do the work necessary to understand your brand before delivering it.

 “A well-rounded personal brand understands the importance of self-awareness, a cultivated point of view, and differentiated narrative before bringing the show on the road via delivery,” she said.